-Ensuring the HealthRoster system remains appropriately configured and governs any requests in line with the change control process.
+Ensuring the eRoster toolkit remains appropriately configured and governs any requests in line with the change control process.

-Providing support and on-going training to the HealthRoster users.
+Providing support and on-going training to the eRoster toolkit users.

-Liaising with the suppliers HealthRoster Support Team to resolve system issues as required.
+Liaising with the eRoster toolkit suppliers support team to resolve system issues as required.

-Responsible for the production and distribution of e-Roster KPI reports.
+Responsible for supporting the production of workforce dashboards.